 Embedded vs Hosted Images in Email Signatures

-To add images in HTML email signatures, you have two options available.
+To include HTML images in email signatures like a company logo or social media icons, you have two image options available.
 You can either embed an image directly into the email signature or host it externally and link to it.

 The vast majority of email clients display images in email signatures without any major issues.
-However, there are benefits to choosing one method over the other.
+However, there are benefits to choosing one method over the other when creating a signature template.

 How to embed images in email signatures